Evgen2/pubsubclient/README.md

 This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.

+## Notes of this fork
+This is a fork of the repository knolleary/pubsubclient v2.8, which was last updated in May 20, 2020.
+It looks like these sources need some work and  it seems to be the most advanced fork is https://github.com/hmueller01/pubsubclient3
 ## Examples

 The library comes with a number of example sketches.
 See File > Examples > PubSubClient